YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 tags: [software_engineering]
 cover-img: "/assets/img/SE_header.png"
 ---
 Generative AI (doesn't that term feel like such an antiquated relic these days?) and LLM-powered agents feel as big a technological leap as the internet was for humanity, and for good reasons.
 Finally, the dream of artificial intelligence is materializing.
-You no longer need to train your own model to solve your specific problem; for the past four years, we have had general-purpose AI which is multi-modal, capable of reasoning and using tools.
+You no longer need to train your own model to solve your specific problem.
+For the past four years, we have had general-purpose AI which is multi-modal, capable of reasoning and using tools.

-"As big as the internet was", of course, comes with the same level of risks, and the biggest of them all is: being misunderstood for a silver bullet for a business's (and more generally humanity's) problems.
-Rumbling under the torrential flood of agentic fully-autonomous magic-like hype declarations, demos and releases is an undercurrent of failures, wake up calls and reality checks that most are not really ready/willing to look at yet, since we haven't milked this hype enough yet.
+"As big as the internet was", of course, comes with the same level of risks, and the biggest of them all is: being misunderstood as a silver bullet for humanity's problems.
+Beneath the torrential flood of "magic-like" hype declarations lies a quieter undercurrent of failures.
+While the demos are polished, the reality checks are starting to surface.
+Many in the industry aren't ready to look at them yet, since there is still hype left to milk.

 First let's agree on what we're talking about here: when a tech CEO is talking about agents today, they're most likely talking about a fully autonomous agent that needs nothing but an instruction and some integrations to get you a "done job".
 The job, critically, is often a very ambitiously and vaguely defined task like: "develop and execute a communication strategy", the underlying dream scenario being "spending on tokens instead of on people".